Amazon RDS PostgreSQL Setup Guide

 In the Host field, enter your database host's IP (for example,

-, unless you changed the default.Enter the Fivetran-specific user that you created in Step 5.
+5432, unless you changed the default.Enter the Fivetran-specific User that you created.

-).(Hybrid Deployment only) If your destination is configured for Hybrid Deployment, the Hybrid Deployment Agent associated with your destination is pre-selected in the Select an existing agent drop-down menu.
-To use a different agent, select the agent of your choice, and then select the same agent for your destination.
+your_database).(Hybrid Deployment only) If your destination is configured for Hybrid Deployment, the Hybrid Deployment Agent associated with your destination is pre-selected for the connection.
+To assign a different agent, click Replace agent, select the agent you want to use, and click Use Agent.

-file while configuring the SSH tunnel, and provide the following information:- SSH host (do not use a load balancer's IP address/hostname)
+authorized_keysfile while configuring the SSH tunnel, and provide the following information:- SSH Host: Enter the hostname or IP address of your SSH server.
+Do not use a load balancer's IP address/hostname.

 Click Save & Test.
 Fivetran tests and validates our connection to your Amazon RDS PostgreSQL database.
 Upon successful completion of the setup tests, you can sync your data using Fivetran.